So you want to be an Architect?

 Opportunities to learn more

-Women in Design Day of Shadowing: This annual committee led event invites area high school students to shadow at local architecture firms in hopes of gaining experience about what it is like to work in the design profession.
-Email for More Info >
+Day of Shadowing: This annual event invites area high school students to shadow at local architecture firms in hopes of gaining experience about what it is like to work in the design profession.
+Email for more information >

 View Mobile Site